 Each year, an estimated 3,400 adults (2,725 men and 675 women) in the United States will be diagnosed with hypopharyngeal cancer.

 Survival rates for hypopharyngeal cancer vary based on a variety of factors, particularly the stage.
-If the cancer is found at an early, localized stage, the five-year survival rate of people with hypopharyngeal cancer is 53%.
-If the cancer has spread to nearby areas and/or lymph nodes, the five-year survival rate is 39%.
+If the cancer is found at an early, localized stage, the 5-year survival rate of people with hypopharyngeal cancer is 53%.
+If the cancer has spread to nearby areas and/or lymph nodes (stages II and III), the 5-year survival rate is 36% to 39%.
 If the tumor is invasive or the cancer has extensively spread to lymph nodes, called stages IVA and IVB, the 5-year survival rate is 24%.
-If the cancer has spread to distant parts of the body, the five-year survival rate is 24%.
+If the cancer has spread to distant parts of the body, the 5-year survival rate is 24%.

 Statistics adapted from the American Cancer Society’s (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.